 We work with churches, and other faith organizations, to reimagine, rework, or revision their community offerings with a focus on greater equity and inclusion.
-Troubling the Waters consultants are available for content curation and/or creation, program and community auditing, or whole-sale reimagining of the ways churches come together as community all through the lens of decoloniality and antiracism.
+Lead consultant, David Tremaine, is available for sermon preparation, program auditing, and/or community-wide listening projects with the hope of creating a more just and empowering church.

 Individual and Communal Empowerment

 In our work we partner with faith communities to ask these important questions, among others:

 How are our communal offerings (e.g. discipleship, formation, worship, committees, etc.) excluding people based on particular aspects of their identity rather than being reimagined with everyone in mind?

 How are our communities consciously or unconsciously propagating destructive characteristics of white supremacy?

 How is our common life driven more by conforming to cultural standards than by curiosity and openness to God’s newness?

 If you are also asking these questions, then we’re here to talk.

 Lead consultant David Tremaine is available to facilitate single or multi-day retreats with church vestries or non-profit boards.
 Leadership groups will be led through a process of reflection and visioning for the community.
 By engaging in group processing, expressive art reflection, spiritual practices, and cultivating personal “Why” statements, groups will leave the retreat time with concrete practices for the future and a better understanding of why they do what they do.

 Similar to the congregation-wide listening (see below), this is a smaller, more focused listening project, using interviews and focus group conversations to help transform or reimagine a specific part of the congregation’s life.
 This could include children and family ministry, music ministry, worship life, evangelism, outreach, etc.